 Big changes are happening over in Mountain View.
 Re/code reports that Vic Gundotra, who helped introduce acclimate the world to ‘s social network, is leaving the company.

 Gundotra wrote a heartfelt farewell post on hisDave Besbris, who currently serves as vice president of engineering.
-Curiously, the position won’t be filled by current Google+ product head Bradley Horowitz, who has worked on Google+ since its inception.
-Besbris has a lot of catching up to do to Gundotra, who is well known for his heavy online presence and penchant for posting his own personal photos for all to see.
+Curiously, the position won’t be filled by current + product head ley Horowitz, who has worked on + since its inception.
+Besbris has a lot of catching up to do to Gundotra, who is well known for his heavy online presence penchant for posting his own personal photos for all to see.

 There’s no word on where Gundotra is heading next, but he seems optimistic about his future.
 “Now is the time for a new journey,” he wrote.
 “I am excited about what’s next.”